braden-w/whispering/README.md

 Whispering is an open-source transcription application that provides global speech-to-text functionality, with options such as keyboard shortcuts and automatic copy and paste to make dictating as seamless as possible.

-Under the hood, it's powered by OpenAI's Whisper API, making it significantly more accurate than built-in dictation.
+Under the hood, it's powered by OpenAI's Whisper model, making it significantly more accurate than built-in dictation.

 ## Demos